weathondev/SingstarCreatorTutorial/README.md

 - Select the song and hit **E** to enter the edit mode
 - Hit **D** to half the BPM
 - Hit **S** to save the changes.

+It will now create a .txt file with the same name in C:\Users\<User>\AppData\Local\VirtualStore\Program Files (x86)\UltraStar\Songs replace your txt file with it, now you can check it again in **Singstar Creator**.

+## Use the above mentioned editor to fix the start time to match the downloaded audio file

+- Sometimes you just don't find a matching audio file on youtube, then you need to adjust the start time, which is called the GAP
+- With the editor you can increase (hit **0**) the GAP by 10 or decrease (hit **9**) it by 10
+- Hit **S** to save the changes afterwards

 It will now create a .txt file with the same name in C:\Users\<User>\AppData\Local\VirtualStore\Program Files (x86)\UltraStar\Songs